A Dynamic Game Framework for Rational and Persistent Robot Deception With an Application to Deceptive Pursuit-Evasion: Introduction

-We focus on a class of linear-quadratic problems to obtain the equilibrium policies in closed form, which are unique and take the form of the affine state-feedback.
-Moreover, we obtain a set of extended Riccati equations which explicitly characterize the coupling of the state dynamics, cost, and cognition of all robots.
-Under proper decoupling, the extended Riccati equations degenerate to the classical Riccati equations for the problems of optimal control and dynamic game of complete information.
-We define the Price of Deception (PoD) as a crucial metric of assessment and design for robot deception.
+{ Due to their tractability and generality, we focus on incomplete-information Linear-Quadratic (LQ) games with \textit{extrinsic belief dynamics} to obtain the PBNE action that is unique and affine to the system state.} We obtain a set of extended Riccati equations, which explicitly characterizes the coupling in the state dynamics, costs, and cognition of all robots.
+Under proper decoupling structures, the extended Riccati equations degenerate to the classical Riccati equations for the problems of optimal control or complete-information LQ games.
+Under the incomplete-information LQ games with \textit{intrinsic belief dynamics}, the equilibrium action is in general not affine feedback of the system state.
+Thus, we adopt a receding-horizon approach to provide a reasonable approximation of PBNE; i.e., instead of offline planning of all $K$-stage actions before the game starts, players recompute their actions based on the real-time observations and their updated beliefs at each new stage during the interaction.

-Finally, we propose a case study of dynamic target protection where an evader aims to deceptively reach one of the possible targets and simultaneously evade the pursuer.
+Finally, we investigate a target protection problem where an evader aims to deceptively reach one of the possible targets and simultaneously evade the pursuer.
 The game has doubled-sided asymmetric information.
-The evader's private or hidden information is his true target while the pursuer's private information is her capability to maneuver or the maneuverability.
-We propose multi-dimensional metrics including the stage of truth revelation and the endpoint distance to assess the deception impact.
-We define the concept of deceivability to characterize the fundamental limits of deception and investigate how it is affected by the distinguishability of the private information.
-We compare the proposed policy with two heuristic polices to demonstrate its efficiency under deception.
-We show that Bayesian learning can largely reduce the impact of initial belief manipulation and result in a win-win situation for some cases.
+The evader's private or hidden information is his true target while the pursuer's private information is her capability to maneuver or the \textit{maneuverability}.
+We propose multi-dimensional metrics, including the \textit{stage of truth revelation} and the \textit{endpoint distance}, to assess the deception impact.
+We define the concept of \textit{deceivability} to characterize the fundamental limits of deception and investigate how it is affected by the \textit{distinguishability} of the private information.
+We compare the proposed control policy with two heuristic polices to demonstrate its efficacy to counter deception at a much lower cost.
+We show that Bayesian learning can significantly reduce the impact of initial belief manipulation and result in a win-win situation for some cases.
 The increase of the pursuer's maneuverability improves her control performance under deception yet has a marginal effect.
-We also find that applying deception to counter deception is not always effective; e.g., it can be beneficial for a low-maneuverability pursuer to disguise as a high-maneuverability pursuer but not vice versa.
+We also find that applying deception to counter deception is not always effective; e.g., it can be beneficial for a less maneuverable pursuer to disguise as a more maneuverable pursuer but not vice versa.
+The numerical results corroborate that PoD can exceed $1$; i.e., deception among players may not only benefit the deceiver but also the deceivee.